Gowiem/terraform-workshops/terraform-fundamentals/exercises/11/README.md

 ```

 We've abstracted almost everything into our module, and we see here a pretty nice reusability pattern.
 It also makes it easy
-to see our intention for the project as whole in the code itself (documented infrastructure code through the code itself?):
+to see our intention for the project overall in the code itself (note: *this* is one of the huge benefits of infrastructure as code that we've talked about):

 * We're setting up a backend service that should have at most 3 servers, a minimum of 1 server; we're telling it to use the startup script of `user-data-backend.sh` and we're passing the text that will be served through the service as the output of the app/page
 * We're setting up a frontend service that should have at most 2 servers, a minimum of 1 server; it will use the `user-data-frontend.sh` as the startup script and we'll pass the text to serve through the app/page as well